 Business combinations are accounted using the 'acquisition method' when control is transferred to the Group.
 The cost of an acquisition is measured as the total consideration which is transferred at the fair values on the date of acquisition and the amount of non-controlling interests in the acquired company.
 For each business combination the Group decides whether it will measure the non-controlling interests in the acquired company in fair value or in proportion of the share of identifiable assets of the acquired company.
 When the acquisition cost exceeds the share of the Group in the identifiable net assets acquired, the difference is recognised as goodwill in the consolidated statement of financial position.
-In the case where the share of the Group in the identifiable net assets acquired to the acquisition cost (i.e. negative goodwill), the difference is recognised directly in the consolidated income statement at the year of acquisition.
-Expenses related to the acquisition are recognised as they occur and they are included in other operating expenses.
+In the case where the share of the Group in the identifiable net assets acquired to the acquisition are recognised as they occur and they are included in other operating expenses.